 * @param _to the address to transfer bonds to

-* @param _amount amount of bond to transfer. _amount MUST be a multiple of denomination
+* @param _amount amount of bond tokens to transfer.

 * @param _data additional information provided by the token holder